amineelkouhen/redis-streams-lab/exercises/exercise-3-start.md

 ```
 ft.search my_idx "world" highlight
 ```
-Notice how the word `world` has no been surrounded by ```<b></b>``` tags.
+Notice how the word `world` has now been surrounded by ```<b></b>``` tags.
 This is great in case we want to visually display the matching words differently in our UI.
 We can also change the tags by doing the following:
 ```
 ft.search my_idx "world" highlight tags <hello> </hello>
 ```